ibm-cloud-docs/event-notifications/en-payload.md

 ### ibmendefaultlong(String)

-This message will be used in case the eventis routed to a destination that needs a human readable text, but a destination specific attribute is not specified.
+This message will be used in case the event is routed to a destination that needs a human readable text, but a destination specific attribute is not specified.
-E.g.: if `ibmenfcmbody` is not specified and the event is routed to Android FCM type destination, `ibmendefaultlong` will be used as the notification body (alert).
+e.g.: if `ibmenfcmbody` is not specified and the event is routed to Android FCM type destination, `ibmendefaultlong` will be used as the notification body (alert).

 e.g.: